sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### DPU shutdown sequence
 * There could be two possible sources for DPU shutdown.
 1. A configuration change to DPU "admin_status: down" 2.
 The GNOI logic can trigger it.
 * The GNOI server runs on the DPU even after the DPU is shutdown.
 * The host sends a GNOI signal to shutdown the DPU.
 The DPU does a pre-shutdown and sends an ack back to the host.
-The pre-shutdown is vendor specific.
 * Upon receiving the ack or on a timeout the host may trigger the switch PMON to shutdown the DPU.
 * NPU-DPU (GNOI) soft reboot workflow will be captured in another document.
 * In the first option the "admin_status: down" configDB status change event will send a message to the switch PMON.